jlo-aus/discord-chronomate-docs/docs/intro.md

 ## Development

-This bot is is a hoby project, developed in my free time.
+This bot is is a hobby project, developed in my free time.
 In the future there are some features which I would like to include:

 - ✨ Banner changing
 - 🌕 Tasks based on events which change date each year